SkynetLabs/content-record-scraper/README.md

 ## Data Model

-In the mongo database there will only be two collections:
+In the mongo database there will be three collections:

 - `entries`
+- `events`
 - `users`

 In the `entries` collection we keep track of all of the content that gets